 pi@raspberrypi:~ $

-Now, by the look of it the symbols should be coming from a Kernel module/driver usb_serial, this is my hunch by the look of the symbols which are missing.
+Now, by the look of it the symbols should be coming from a Kernel module/driver usb_serial.
+This is my hunch by the look of the symbols which are missing.
 My next hunch is some Kernel module are not inserted unless there is a reason for it.
 Like if you haven’t inserted anything on the USB serial the usb_serial driver won’t be inserted into the kernel.
 Let’s try this.
 I will attach the SieraWireless LTE device into the USB port of the Pi.
-Before I do this I usually clean my Kernel messages buffer as below:
+Before proceeding, I usually clean my Kernel messages buffer as shown below. sudo dmesg -c I do this so that I can focus solely on the kernel messages for the inserted device.
+Now insert the device, wait for a second and then try the dmesg again, and you should be able to see something like this on the console:

 [ 252.661876] usb 1-1.3: reset low-speed USB device number 4 using dwc_otg